Tracial oscillation zero and stable rank one: Introduction

 The paper is organized as follows.
 Section 2 is a preliminary that lists a number of notations and definitions that are used in the paper.
 It also includes some known facts which may not be stated explicitly in the literature.
 Section 3 discusses some preliminary cancellation properties that will be used later.
-In section 4, we recall the notion of tracial oscillation and introduce the notion of approximate tracial oscillation.
-In section 5, we introduce the notation of tracial approximate oscillation for \CA s and give some examples of separable \CA s which have positive tracial approximate oscillation and examples which have tracial approximate oscillation zero.
+In section 4, we recall the notion of tracial oscillation and introduce the notion of tracial approximate oscillation for positive elements.
+In section 5, we introduce the {{notion}} of tracial approximate oscillation zero for \CA s and give some examples of separable \CA s which have positive tracial approximate oscillation and examples which have tracial approximate oscillation zero.
 In particular, we show that, if the cone of 2-quasitraces of $A$ has a basis $S$ which has countably many extremal points, then $A$ has tracial approximate oscillation zero.
-In section 6, we study sequence algebras and its quotients.
+In section 6, we study sequence algebras and its quotients for compact \CA s $A$.
 We find that $l^\infty(A)/I_{_{\Qw}},$ where $I_{_{\Qw}}$ is the quasitrace kernel ideal, is a SAW*-algebra and has real rank zero and stable rank one, provided $A$ has tracial approximate oscillation zero.
 Section 7 contains one of the main results: if $A$ has strict comparison and tracial approximate oscillation zero, then $\Gamma$ is surjective.
 In section 8, we introduce the property (TM), a property of tracial matricial structure.
-We show that, under the assumption that $A$ has strict comparison, that $A$ has property (TM) is actually equivalent to that $A$ has tracial approximate oscillation zero.
-The last section {{is devoted}} to the proof of Theorem \ref{Teqiv} mentioned above.
+We show that, under the assumption {{of strict comparison, the property (TM) is equivalent to the property of tracial approximate oscillation zero.}} The last section {{is devoted}} to the proof of Theorem \ref{Teqiv} mentioned above, in particular, (1) $\Rightarrow$ (2) without assuming that $A$ is separable (but $\sigma$-unital).

 The first named author was partially supported by Natural Sciences and Engineering Research Council of Canada Discovery Grant.
 The second named author was partially supported by a NSF grant (DMS-1954600).
-Both authors would like to acknowledge the support during their visits to the Research Center of Operator Algebras at East China Normal University which is partially supported by Shanghai Key Laboratory of PMMP, Science and Technology Commission of Shanghai Municipality (STCSM), grant \#13dz2260400 and a NNSF grant (11531003).
+Both authors would like to acknowledge the support during their visits to the Research Center of Operator Algebras at East China Normal University which is partially supported by Shanghai Key Laboratory of PMMP, Science and Technology Commission of Shanghai Municipality (STCSM), grant \#22DZ2229014 and a NNSF grant (11531003).